IvoVuk/Face-Mask-classification/README.md

 __________________________________________________________________________________________________
 ### Compose neural network architectures
 Best results was achieved with DenseNet-169 model trained in ImageNet  - 100 epoch  Accuracy 96,98%  (avaliable for download [here](https://drive.google.com/file/d/1br82NTJzuguYaARf9DP5Z4tO9ai1rH5R/view?usp=sharing))

-The experimental results show that transfer learning can achieve very good results in small dataset, and the final accuracy of face mask detection is 96,98%
+The experimental results show that transfer learning can achieve very good results in small dataset, and the final accuracy of face mask detection is 96,98%.
+Other, also important reason for choosing this model, was the fact that this model showed best result at the very relevant metrics, recall and precision.

 | Class         | precision     | recall       | f1-score    |
 | ------------- | ------------- | -------------|------------ |
 | Mask_Old      | 0.96          | 0.94         |   0.95      |